dfrance2010/CS330-Computational-Graphics/README.md

 For the first few milestones, I used the more basic code from the tutorials to start my scene.
 As I progressed, I was able to read and understand the more complex code from the later stages of the class, then use that for a more in-depth scene.
 Overall, I tried to keep my code clean and organized throughout the course.

-**5. How can computer science help me in reaching my goals? o	How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future educational pathway?**
+**3. How can computer science help me in reaching my goals?**

+**o	How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future educational pathway?**

 Computational graphics are important in any area of development, particularly understanding the basics.
 Having said that, my biggest takeaway from this project was the ability to jump into something completely new to me and come out with a solid finished product.
 This project has given me the confidence that, given the right direction, I can understand what appears at first to be very complex code.